sPyOpenSource/jcore/README.md

 must be more than enough for all micro-kernels.
 Bss segment is after the text segment, growing upwards, and it's zerod-out by the loader.

+Co-processor enabled, and if Symmetric Multi Processing supported, all cores are running the same kernel code at once.

 The stack is at the top of the memory, starting at zero and growing downwards.
+Each core has it's own 1k stack on SMP systems (core 0's stack starts at 0, core 1's at -1024 etc.).

 Environment file
 ----------------